Skip to main content

 Conclusion

-Trading options premiums is about understanding market movements, volatility, and the time element of options.
 By selling options or employing strategies like credit spreads, you can potentially profit from the time decay of options, provided the underlying asset doesn't move significantly against your position.

-My approach to options trading relies on trading options premiums ONLY.
-This requires a good grasp of market dynamics and a solid risk management approach.
+This requires a thorough understanding of market dynamics and a robust risk management approach.

 Comments